wp-plugins/realia-xml-csv-property-listings-import/readme.txt

 = WP All Import Professional Edition =

-The Realia add-on for WP All Import is fully compatible with [the free version of WP All Import](http://wordpress.org/plugins/wp-all-import "WordPress XML & CSV Import").
+The Realia Add-On for WP All Import is fully compatible with [the free version of WP All Import](http://wordpress.org/plugins/wp-all-import "WordPress XML & CSV Import").

 However, [the professional edition of WP All Import](http://www.wpallimport.com/order-now/) includes premium support and adds the following features: